JasonSteving99/claro-lang/mdbook_docs/src/type_inference/type_inference.tmpl.md

 Rust/Java/Haskell than it is like any dynamic language.
 And, importantly, Claro is *not* an "Optionally Statically Typed" language like Typescript - the compiler must always statically know the type of every value, you may at times simply choose to avoid explicitly including the type annotation in the source code.

+## Examples

+Instead of:

+{{EX1}}

+You could write:

+{{EX2}}

+Each corresponding statement has exactly the same meaning.
+They differ only syntactically.
+Each variable is still declared to have the same static type you'd expect.